-“In October 2012, in the midst of cancer treatments and following the sadness of a divorce, I left London and found myself at the Jubilee Inn, without an income of any substance and feeling rather lost…and I promptly got even more ill, facing a terminal diagnosis, trying to appear both brave and in control of the disease for the sake of my children and family.
+“In October 2012, in the midst of cancer treatments and following a traumatic divorce, I left London and found myself at the Jubilee Inn, without an income of any substance and feeling rather lost…and I promptly got even more ill, facing a terminal diagnosis, trying to appear both brave and in control of the disease for the sake of my children and family.
 Cancer is scary and HCC (Hepatocellular Carcinoma) is not a great one to get, particularly in your liver.
 But I found that if I educated myself on how to improve my chances of survival, then the fear left and it was easier to see what needed to be changed in my life to give me that fighting chance, for the sake of my life and those of the children who were also finding the uncertainty of cancer difficult.”

 “I read a book called ‘The Anti-Cancer Diet’ A New Way of Life by Dr David Servan Schreiber which was given to my by friend and investigative journalist Giovanni Ulleri – it changed my life.
-It addressed the issues of how lifestyle can negatively affect your immune system and prevent it battling those mutant cancer cells and keeping you healthy, how two/three of cancers were avoidable and how getting eight hours sleep and not being a ‘Stressie Bessie’ (as my kids would say) can improve your longevity despite the cancer.
+It addressed the issues of how lifestyle, stress and trauma can negatively affect your immune system preventing it battling those mutant cancer cells.
+It claimed two out of three of cancers were avoidable.
+It recommended eight hours sleep and not being a ‘Stressie Bessie’ (as my kids would say) to contribute to improving your longevity despite the cancer.

-I’m on my 11th cycle of 12 chemotherapy treatments but I have positivity and strength that inspires me to go on and not give up, as do my amazing children.
-I wanted to share a bit of my new found inspiration so when saved from certain death by my amazing brother’s donation, a thought developed.
+On my 11th cycle of 12 chemotherapy treatments Claire wanted to share a bit of her new found inspiration so when saved from certain death by her brother, a thought developed.

 “I needed a focus to move on from the fears of the preceding years (as did all the family – cancer affects everyone).
-Somehow, I also had to make a living as I no longer practiced law in London and my mobility was an inhibitor to most travel.
-I had also lost much faith in the system or the mind for it after the experiences I had faced.
-My family suggested the idea of revamping the Jubilee Inn and creating a unique venue for the local community to return to, while offering not only superb locally sourced food, but stepping up the standard and exploring cooking techniques which help retain the nutrients in the food and therefore, benefit your body more than other types of cooking may.
+Somehow, I also had to make a living as I could no longer practiced law in London and my mobility was an inhibitor to most travel.
+I had also lost much faith in the system after I saw first hand the ways in which it could be abused.
+My family suggested the idea of revamping the Jubilee Inn and creating a unique venue for the local community to return to, while offering not only superb locally sourced food, but stepping up the standard and exploring cooking techniques which help retain the nutrients in the food and therefore, benefit your body more than other types of cooking may”.

-“I visited the Penny Brohn Cancer Care centre in Pill, Bristol, which is a wellness centre for cancer patients and their supporting friends and partners.
+“I visited the Penny Brohn Cancer Care centre in Pill, Bristol, which is a wellness centre for cancer patients and their supporting friends and families.
 Their approach was life-changing for me and reinforced my resolve to survive.
-I would recommend any of their courses if anyone has a cancer diagnosis or is caring for someone with cancer.
+I would recommend any of their courses if anyone has a cancer diagnosis or is caring for someone with cancer”.

 “I also became involved in a film called The C Word Movie by Megan O’Hara (Morgan Freeman being the Executive producer).
-It focuses on the cancer journeys of myself and other individuals as to how we have changed our lives for the better since our diagnosis.
-It also touches on some of the wider issues with why there is so little education about prevention of cancers when prevention is always going to be better than having to cure something.
-I have met people who inspire me to do better and aim for the moon, for the sake of all my family and I”.
+It focuses on the cancer journeys individuals and I faced and how we approached a change to our lives for the better since diagnosis.
+It also touches on some of the wider issues with why there is so little education about prevention of cancers when prevention is always going to be better than having to cure.
+I met people who inspired me to do better and aim for the moon, for the sake of all my family and I”.